If you are in business or planning to start one, you should know the single most powerful marketing tool.

 |Traffic||You have to build it - but once done, its effects are long term||Traffic-ready|

-Again if you want long-term effects, a website done right, of course, requires more effort, but your business will reap fruitful rewards.
+Again if you want long-term effects, an optimized website, of course, requires more effort, but your business will reap fruitful rewards.

-So ask yourself: do you want a long-term business growth?
+So ask yourself: do you want long-term business growth?

 A Facebook Page or a Website?